 The jaguar is an essentially solitary animal.
 It hunts alone, wandering through the forest across its territory and ambushing prey opportunistically.
 The bite of the jaguar is unusually powerful even among large felines, and it is capable of perforating the hides of large reptiles and the shells of turtles.
 Unusually among big cats, it often attacks the head of its prey directly, relying upon its powerful jaws to penetrate the skull and bite into the brain.

-Jaguars are adept swimmers and will readily taker to the water in pursuit of their prey.
+Jaguars are adept swimmers and will readily take to the water in pursuit of their prey.
 They have been spotted crossing the Tambopata River, and will occasionally take down small caiman.